Consensys/doc.gnark/docs/Tutorials/eddsa.md

     lhs.MustBeOnCurve(cs, pubKey.Curve)
 ```

-!!!note
+!!! note

-    Notice the use of `ScalarMulFixedBase` when the point coordinates are in `big.Int`, and `ScalarMulNonFixedBase` when the point coordinates are in `frontend.Variable`.
+    Notice the use of `ScalarMulFixedBase` when the point coordinates are in `big.Int`, and
+    `ScalarMulNonFixedBase` when the point coordinates are in `frontend.Variable`.
+The former costs
-    The former costs less constraints, so it should be used whenever the coordinates of the point to multiply are not of type `frontend.Variable`.
+    less constraints, so it should be used whenever the coordinates of the point to multiply are not
+    of type `frontend.Variable`.

-We continue the implementation with the computation of the right-hand side:
+Next, continue the implementation with the computation of the right-hand side:

 ```go
     //rhs = [2^c]R+[2^cH(R,A,M)]A